Invincibles-group/Capstone-Project-Group10/README.md

   3) Pollutants can cause a range of health problems and causing the global warming

+**Praposed Solution**

+  1) Calculate and Compare public transportation emissions using ML Models Time Series, FB Prophet & Random Forest.

+  2) Forecasting the emission for 5 years using historical data from 2010 to 2022.

+  3) Determine the primary pollutant that has the highest emission level across the given countries.

+  4) Type of fuel with the highest emissions

 **How to Download the Data into the Excel from R package**